 Audio

 For the audio switching it is advised to either make or purchase a DSP.
-A 12 channel IO DSP is expensive, so if this cannot be acquired from a sponsor, the recommendation is to make a DSP like the one available at freedsp.github.io.
+A 12 channel IO DSP is expensive, so if this cannot be acquired from a sponsor, the recommendation is to make a DSP like the ones available at freedsp.github.io.

 Software These are some ideas & components which could not be implemented in time.